anuramaswami/anuramaswami.github.io/README.md

 ### Editing Website
 #### What files should I edit?
-* 95% of the time, only edit the following files (there may be new files added or different file names that this documentation is not updated on)
+* 95% of the time, only edit the following files (hopefully documentation is up to date with files)
 	* index.html (Home page)
 	* news-and-media.html (News and Media page)
 	* publications.html (Publications page)